apaquette/Bio-Data-Visualization/Enhancing-Scientific-Inquiry-with-R-for-Data-Manipulation-and-Visualization.md

                            )
 ```

-As with our column visualizations, we can leverage R programming to
-produce multiple visualizations using our pre-defined method.

-The following code generates visualizations for each plant in the
-dataset by iterating through a list of plants, and passing a filtered
-dataset containing the data for just that plant.
+We also extend our analysis to individual plants by iterating through
+the dataset and creating scatter plots for each plant’s weekly growth.
+This iterative approach enables us to tailor visualizations to the
+characteristics of each plant.

 ``` r
 unique_plant_names <- unique(weeklyRootGrowths$Scientific_Name)